run-ai/docs/docs/Researcher/user-interface/workspaces/create/workspace.md

 ![](img/13-env-vars.png)

 You can also decide whether the workspace is preemptable or not (see also [create a preemptable worksapce](../create/workspace.md#create-a-preemptible-workspace)).
 By default, interactive sessions are limited to the project’s GPU, meaning that they can only be scheduled (and activated) when there is an available and sufficient GPU quota.
-With the following parameter, the researcher can determine whether the workspace is allowed to go over quota with the understanding that it can be preempted if other projects would demand back their quota.
+With the following parameter, the researcher can determine whether the workspace is allowed to go over-quota with the understanding that it can be preempted if other projects would demand back their quota.

 ### Select a compute resource for a new workspace